uva-responsibleai/fall-24/evaluation/apr-22.md

 - Medical assistants: including research on identifying gastrointestinal diseases, dementia diagnosis, accelerating the evaluation of COVID-19 literature, and their overall potential in healthcare.

 #### Agent Applications
+- Equip LLMs with external tools can greatly expand the capabilities of the model

 #### Other Applications
 - Education